jatinchowdhury18/RTNeural-compare/README.md

 # RTNeural Comparisons

 This repository contains an executable for comparing the performance of C++ neural network inferencing engines.
-Currently, there are four inferencing engines being compared:
+Currently, there are five inferencing engines being compared:

 - [RTNeural](https://github.com/jatinchowdhury18/RTNeural) (compile-time API)